heroui-inc/heroui-mcp/mastra/README.md

 ## How It Works

-The agent connects directly to the HeroUI MCP server via stdio (standard input/output).
+The agent connects directly to the HeroUI React MCP server via stdio (standard input/output).
 When you start the playground, it:

 1. Spawns the MCP server process using `tsx src/stdio.ts`
 2. Automatically loads all available MCP tools and resources